 We are raising money to build a high school of science, technology, engineering, arts and math (STEAM) in Afghanistan to educate the next generation of global tech leaders.
 The Dreamer Institute will be a public-private partnership with the Central Partnership Authority of Afghanistan to create a STEAM (science, technology, engineering, arts and math) high school and university designed by Yale University.
 The high school and university will provide real opportunities for young women from various parts of Afghanistan to access a modern education.

-The government of Afghanistan has donated six acres (260,000 ft2) of land inside of Kabul University (worth $12mil) for phase one.
+The former government of Afghanistan had donated six acres (260,000 ft2) of land inside of Kabul University (worth $12mil) for phase one.

 Our goal is to utilize local, regional and national resources and expertise to build and equip a top technology high school & innovation center for Afghan students between the ages of 14 and 17.

 The Dreamer Institute’s 3 year objectives:

 2) Equip the building with internet access and technology equipment appropriate for instruction

 4) Enroll 800 students in the first year of operation